Tuesday, May 26, 2020

 1. Less waste by preserving more

 Wasting less food or throwing away waste, can easily be done by storing food in the right way.
-By using storage cans, sealing jars or ventilating baskets, the food lasts longer.
+By using storage tins, sealing jars or ventilating baskets, the food lasts longer.
 The cans have a long lifespan and are available in many shapes and sizes.
 To store fresh food and leftovers beeswax wraps are very handy. they are self-adhesive and fold easily around a bowl, dish or plate.
 They are reusable and therefore offer a good alternative to household foil or other plastic.

 2. Choose recycled material